Transporting Experimental Results with Entropy Balancing: Simulation Code

 \section{Simulation Code}

 Code for reproducing the simulation experiment conducted in Section \ref{sim_1} is available at the following address: \texttt{https://github.com/kevjosey/transport-sim}.
 All data analyzed in this study are publicly available to investigators with approved human subjects approval via the US National Institutes of Health, National Heart, Lung, and Blood Institutes, Biologic Specimen and Data Repository Information Coordinating Center (ACCORD Study, https://biolincc.nhlbi.nih.gov/studies/accord/) or the US National Center for Health Statistics (NHANES, https://www.cdc.gov/nchs/nhanes/).
-Statistical code for creating analytic datasets and for performing analyses will be made publicly available (or are publicly available at the github link).
+Statistical code for creating analytic datasets and for performing analyses are available from the authors upon request.